flisanp/ms3-baby-food-recipes/README.md

-# Baby Food Recipes
+# Yum Yum - Baby Food Recipes

 [A live version of the page can be viewed here](https://baby-food.herokuapp.com/home)

 ![mockup image]()

-This website is a recipe site for baby food.
+Yum Yum is a recipe site for baby food.
 Users can search trough existing recipes and create an account where they can upload and store their own recipes and share them with other users.
 As a new mom I've realized the importance of finding good and healthy recipes for my kid.
 I've also realized the importance of finding them fast due to lack of time.
 This is way I wanted to create this website for me and parents alike that could benefit from this service.

 ## UX